Rockies vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been underdogs in 42 games this season and have come away with the win 19 times (45.2%) in those contests.
+- The Rockies have been chosen as underdogs in 43 games this year and have walked away with the win 20 times (46.5%) in those games.

-- Colorado has a record of 4-12, a 25% win rate, when it's set as an underdog of +165 or more by sportsbooks this season.
+- Colorado has entered 32 games this season as the underdog by +125 or more and is 12-20 in those contests.

-- The Rockies are 2-2-0 against the spread in their four games with a line set by sportsbooks this season.
+- The Rockies have an against the spread record of 3-2-0 in five games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.